 Let $\vc_i = [\evc_{i,1}, \evc_{i,2}]^\top$ be the center of the bounding box $\evb_i$ containing the $i$-th token expressed in the Cartesian coordinate system.
 Defining polar coordinates requires specifying an origin and a polar axis.
-As we aim to represent relative position between one input token and all other context tokens, we choose the center of the bounding box including the considered input token as the origin.
+As we aim to represent relative position between one input token (query position) and all other context tokens (key positions), we choose the center of the bounding box including the considered input (query) token as the origin.
 The polar axis is set to the first Cartesian dimension.

 In the following, we assume the considered input is the $i$-th token.
 The relative position of the $j$-th with respect to the $i$-th one in the polar coordinate system is the tuple $\left(\rho(\vc_i, \vc_j), \theta(\vc_i, \vc_j\right))$ with: